 All other visitors, including visiting speakers, will be accompanied by a member of staff at all times.
 We will not invite into the school any speaker who is known to disseminate extremist views, and will carry out appropriate checks to ensure that any individual or organisation using school facilities is not seeking to disseminate extremist views or radicalise pupils or staff.

 Non-collection of children

-If a child is not collected at the end of the session/day, we will contact parents and any other contacts we have on file.
-The incident will be recorded in line with our safeguarding protocol, where appropriate.
+If a child is not collected at the end of the session/day, we will: